Best Scope for 223 Remington – Top 4 Optics in 2023

 Glass Clarity & Reticle

 The glass clarity on this scope is excellent.
 I had no problem seeing the reticle, even in low-light conditions.
 And the reticle itself is very easy to see.
+The glass remains clear and free from distortion even at the edges, a common issue with less expensive scopes.
 Any time I test a riflescope, one of the first things I do is look through the scope to see how clear the glass is and how easy it is to see the reticle.

 via: Mrgunsngear Channel